wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_masternode_status.md

 ---
-title: dash:masternode_status \[POST\]
+title: dash:masternode_status - Dash
-description: prints masternode status information.
+description: Example code for the dash:masternode_status json-rpc method. Сomplete guide on how to use dash:masternode_status json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters